XieN-N/iWarpGAN/README.md

 ## Image Generation

-Pre-trained networks are stored as `*.pkl` files that can be referenced using local filenames or URLs:
+Pre-trained networks are stored as `*.pkl` files that can be found here: https://drive.google.com/drive/u/0/folders/1Qu5rWzqA4lO_o91UKE1hwfGiQWZtsMEn

 ```.bash
 # Generate an image using trained model